-How the EHIC works
+How the EHIC and GHIC work

-EHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
+EHICs and GHICs are issued free of charge and are not a substitute to private insurance, EU and UK official websites remind.
 They cover only medical care that cannot wait returning home, ensuring that treatments are provided at the same conditions of patients of the country they are in (in some cases for free, in others for a fee).

 The right to the EHIC is based on the affiliation to the social security system of a participating country, not to nationality.